vitor-mitsuo-matrubashi/vitor-mitsuo-matrubashi/README.md

 Other Interests

-    I’m a big fan of One Piece and rooting for Luffy to become the King of the Pirates! ☠️ I'm always striving to improve my statistics skills, as I believe it’s a powerful tool for data analysis and decision-making.
+    I'm a fan of One Piece, and my daughter's name is Nami, in honor of the navigator of the Straw Hat crew. ☠️ I'm always striving to improve my statistics skills, as I believe it’s a powerful tool for data analysis and decision-making.

 What You'll Find Here